For Jay Z’s Roc Nation, social justice is personal

 “What we have realized is it’s really hard to scale what we do,” Perez says.
 “So we had to figure out how we can give it to others so they can do it as well.
 It’s almost like you have to pass it on, the secret sauce.”

-That’s exactly what Jay Z told Kenney before her son’s funeral.
+That’s exactly what Jay Z told Kenney before Super Bowl LIV.

-“I clearly remember asking Jay Z the day before the funeral—the lights, the cameras, the people, all of that—I looked at him and I said, ‘I don’t know how you do this every day.’
+“I clearly remember asking Jay Z the day before [the Super Bowl]—the lights, the cameras, the people, all of that—I looked at him and I said, ‘I don’t know how you do this every day.’
 And he said, ‘I do it for people like you until you’re able to do it for yourself,'” Kenney says.
 “And then he waited a second and said, ‘And one day, you’ll do it for somebody else.’
 I don’t think he even knows how much that stuck with me.
 Because I’m not a fan of the camera, the interviews, or any of that.
 But I do what I gotta do in order to make sure that the world knows what happened to my son so that it doesn’t happen to the next person’s son.”